c-flaherty/music-finder/README.md

 # Music Finder

-A full-stack music search application with a Next.js frontend and Python backend API, integrated with Supabase for data storage.
+A full-stack music search application with a Next.js frontend and Python backend API (using Vercel), integrated with Supabase for data storage.
+Enables a user to search over their Spotify playlists with requests like "What was that song about kissing on a roof in New York?
+It had like a 90s vibe."

 ## Prerequisites

 - Node.js (v18 or higher)
 - Python (v3.8 or higher)
+- Poetry
 - npm or yarn
 - Supabase + Vercel credentials